 Hub projects in Asia are also exploring how to manage the mismatch between the concentration of industrial emissions and the availability of suitable storage sites.
 A consortium of six South Korean industrial companies, for example, is working with Petronas in Malaysia, to create a full carbon capture, transport and storage value chain between the two countries.

 Can CCUS hub support carbon removals?

+Yes.
 Negative emissions, also known as carbon dioxide removal, require carbon dioxide to be taken out of the atmosphere and then stored.
-This is possible through various natural and engineered approaches, and some of the most promising involve CCUS technology.
+This is possible through various natural, hybrid and engineered approaches, and some of the most promising and scalable approaches involve CCUS technology.

 Removals are already being built into hub concepts.
-At the Net Zero Teesside hub, one power station will burn biomass, in a process known as bioenergy with carbon capture and storage (BECCS).
-Northern Lights is collaborating with Climeworks, one of the leaders in direct air capture (DAC) technology, to explore the potential of locating a facility close to the collection point for storage under the sea.
+At the East Coast Cluster, one power station will burn biomass, in a process known as bioenergy with carbon capture and storage (BECCS).
+Northern Lights is already collaborating with world leaders in direct air capture and BECCS technology.

 Even CCUS hubs that don’t include carbon removal technologies will help indirectly, doing their bit to drive a massive scale-up of CCUS infrastructure.
 This will enable the kind of multi-gigatonne negative emissions that will be needed in the next few decades.